How Canada Goose made its famous Expedition Parka sustainable

 “I think they’re trying to say they’re returning to a utilitarian approach,” Segran said.
 “They’re trying to make this jacket stand out without using the visual cues that might rub someone the wrong way, like a big red label on the side.”

-Segran wore her coat to the grocery store and to run various errands and says it’s comfortable — easy to layer under with strategically placed zips to let air in or reconfigure the shape.
+Segran wore her coat to the grocery store and to run various errands and says it’s comfortable—easy to layer under with strategically placed zips to let air in or reconfigure the shape.
 The fabric was soft, but not quite as rugged as previous Canada Goose jackets she had tested.
 The extremely light color was easily susceptible to makeup and dirt.
-Segran compares it to a luxury handbag, that can be babied and protected while in use, but “with a jacket, there are some things you can’t control, like where you’re sitting.”
+Segran compares it to a luxury handbag that can be babied and protected while in use, but “with a jacket, there are some things you can’t control, like where you’re sitting.”

-She also notes other performance outerwear brands that have been reaching for transparent sustainability from inception, like Everlane.
+She also notes other performance outerwear brands that have been reaching for transparent sustainability from inception, such as Everlane.
 But the luxury factor of the label makes a compelling case.

 “From a fashion perspective, instead of signaling your wealth through a garment, you’re signaling your values toward sustainability,” she says.
 “I think what’s interesting is it suggests there’s an appetite in the market for wealthy consumers to project sustainability trust.
-Is that greenwashing, or virtue signaling in a non-serious way?
+Is that greenwashing, or virtue signaling in a nonserious way?
 I think it’s a good thing.
 They’re using that money to not just show how expensive something is, they’re projecting that they care about the planet.”

 Canada Goose’s commitment to the environment is just beginning, but their efforts to move forward are as valuable as they are pragmatic.

-“Being a company that makes things for extremely cold places, we’re learning first-hand how those places are changing more rapidly than we might feel in the places we live in,” says Blackwood.
+“Being a company that makes things for extremely cold places, we’re learning firsthand how those places are changing more rapidly than we might feel in the places we live in,” says Blackwood.
 “We want to keep the planet cold because that’s what it needs to be healthy.
 And we can help keep people warm.”

 Fast Company may receive revenue for some links to products on our site.